uhppoted/uhppoted-lib-python/README.md

 # uhppoted-lib-python

 Python wrapper around the request/response API for the UHPPOTE TCP/IP access controllers.
-As from v0.8.11, the library includes both `sync` and `async` implementations of the API functions.
+As of _v0.8.11_, the library includes both `sync` and `async` implementations of the API functions.

-- A demo CLI illustrating the use of the API can be found in the [examples/cli](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/cli) folder.
-- A demo CLI illustrating the use of the `async` API can be found in the [examples/cli](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/async) folder.
+A set of basic examples illustrating the use of the library can be found in the [examples](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples) folder:
+- [examples/cli](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/cli) is a basic CLI using the `sync` API
+- [examples/async](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/async) is a basic CLI using the `async API
+- [examples/event-listener](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/event-listener) is a `sync` event handler with queueing
+- [examples/async-event-listener](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/async-event-listener) is an `async` event handler with queueing

 ## Installation